 Online Bloodborne Pathogens Training: General Workplace

 Bloodborne Pathogens Training is mandated by OSHA for any person who may be reasonably anticipated to have contact with blood and other potentially infectious materials as a result of performing their job duties.
-This course contains bloodborne pathogens training that is suitable for non-healthcare related workplaces.
+This course contains bloodborne pathogens training that is suitable for most non-healthcare related workplaces.
 After completing the training you will be able to get a Bloodborne Pathogens Certificate.

 Who is this Course for?